thesimpledev/bf-go/README.md

 ## Why?

 So why would I write this?
 I have used unit testing for years in my code.
-However, a former Director of Engineering always told me I needed to start doing TDD.
+However, a former Director of Engineering always told me I needed to start doing TDD (Test Driven Development).
 I did not get the differences between writing my tests before or after my code.
 However, reading Modern Software Engineering by David Farley I came to understand the difference.
 When you start out using TDD you keep your code loosely coupled and your tests behavior driven and not implementation driven.
-Also instead of TDD seeming like work, it seems to naturally flow with TDD.
+Also instead of DDD (Domain Driven Design) seeming like work, it seems to naturally flow with TDD.

 ## Implementation Details